 The Beast is Rheinlust by Melanie Berg.
 Because I followed the pattern instead of my instincts like an idiot, I used a needle gauge that was at least two sizes too big, and it ended up an unwieldy six feet long.
 It is not supposed to be that big.
 Also, every picture of it online looks worlds better than what I produced, so I’m not 100% certain what I did wrong.
 I think I just have endless tension issues.
 It is downstairs on the blocking board right now.
 After I write this, I’ll go check to see if it is dry and, if so, take it off and fold it up.

 I am a mediocre knitter on the best days and I am retreating back to where all mediocre knitters go — socks — like a vampire hissing at a crucifix.
-Honestly, even if you utterly fuck up a gusset and it has a big flappy maw of a hole, you can fix it afterward.
+Honestly, even if you utterly mess up a gusset and it has a big flappy maw of a hole, you can fix it afterward.
 Socks look hard with the short rows but they aren’t, really.
 They’re just done on itty bitty needles and that’s a pain and there’s some fiddly bits.

 I had not intended to finish the Rheinlust shawl.
 I had intended on it being a nice thing to do while on zooms because it was all garter stitch.
 But halfway through our session of Curse of Strahd, it finished.
 That was good, because we were getting our asses handed to us.
 I, personally, could not roll above an 8 across multiple combats.
 The only combat so far where we’ve been even vaguely competent was against the vampire several CR above us that constantly regenerated.
 We pumped out about 200 points of damage into the damn thing.
 A pack of wolves nearly killed us.